Top Ciro Alternatives in 2026

 - If you want an AI copilot that also covers calls and a shared inbox alongside signal-based outreach, choose Amplemarket.
 Amplemarket's Duo Copilot flags buying signals and drafts outreach much like Ciro, then extends into Duo Voice for calls and Duo Inbox for replies, features Ciro does not offer.

 - If you want to start today without booking a demo, choose Apollo.
-Apollo's Free plan gives full access to its 230M-plus contact database with no sales call and its Basic plan lists a real price of $49 per seat per month, a direct contrast to Ciro's quote-only, demo-first buying process.
+Apollo's Free plan gives full access to its 230M-plus contact database with no sales call and its Basic plan lists a real price of $49 per seat per month billed annually, a direct contrast to Ciro's quote-only, demo-first buying process.
+Note that Apollo's LinkedIn steps are manual tasks, not automated sending, so it does not replicate Ciro's LinkedIn-outreach drafting.

 - If you need the largest possible contact database with buyer intent signals and can accept another sales-led purchase, choose ZoomInfo.
 ZoomInfo pairs one of the largest B2B databases on the market with Copilot signals similar to Ciro's, and it is built for teams that already expect a rep-negotiated, five-figure annual contract.